ansible/awx/docs/docsite/rst/userguide/job_templates.rst

         * **Run**: Execute the playbook when launched, running Ansible tasks on the selected hosts.
         * **Check**: Perform a "dry run" of the playbook and report changes that would be made without actually making them.
 Tasks that do not support check mode will be skipped and will not report potential changes.

-       More information on job types can be found in the `Playbooks: Special Topics <http://docs.ansible.com/playbooks_special_topics.html>`_ section of the Ansible documentation.
+       More information on job types can be found in the `Playbook execution <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html#playbook-execution>`_ section of the Ansible documentation.

      - Yes
    * - **Inventory**